BreeeZe/rpos/README.md

   cd ..
 ```
   * Check successful plugin installation by executing ```gst-inspect-1.0 rpicamsrc```
-  *  Note: Do not load V4L2 modules when using rpicamsrc!
+  * Note: You do not need to load V4L2 modules when using rpicamsrc!
   * Compile gst-rtsp-server v1.4.5
     (newer versions require newer GStreamer libs than those installed by apt)
 ```